 Prior to beginning the Discovery Phase, YourMembership has estimated the remaining one-time fees as stated in this exhibit.

 At the conclusion of the Discovery Phase, the actual remaining one-time fees will be determined and fixed.
 If the parties are in agreement regarding the remaining one-time fees, an implementation Scope of Work (SOW) will be developed and signed by the parties.
 Upon the signing of this SOW, setup of the Client’s learning portal will proceed according to the schedule agreed to.
+The parties agree that post-Discovery Phase, the services provided by the SOW will cost no more than a flat fixed fee of ________.

 DISCLAIMER